STealthy-and-haSTy/SublimePiano/README.md

 # Installing

 Currently, this plugin requires Sublime Text build 4050 or later, because it was easier to get/build the dependencies for Python 3.8 than for 3.3.
+Note that some of the dependencies mentioned below are now vendored for Linux, as they also have an MIT license.
+(But, we are not using submodules, because `rtmidi` needs compiling and [there's no way to specify a subfolder of the repo](https://stackoverflow.com/q/5303496/4473405) for `mido`.)

 `sudo apt-get install libjack-jackd2-dev libasound2-dev`